 Editor’s Note: With the coronavirus leading to the closure of poker rooms around the world, we decided many members of our community would appreciate information on the live-to-online poker transition.
 We have produced a considerable amount of material on this topic over the last few years, and intend to update it as best we can for the current environment.

-We’re betting that a lot of you out there are still trying to figure out how to play online poker.
+We’re betting that a lot of you out there are still trying to figure out how to play online poker and other casino games.

 First, let’s clarify exactly what we mean.
 There are really two very different questions behind “How do I play online poker?”